mozilla/fxa/packages/fxa-content-server/docs/query-params.md

 #### When to specify
 When authenticating a user with OAuth and an alternate style is needed.

-### `verification_redirect`
-Helps avoid dead-end OAuth flows.
-This option adds a "Proceed" button to the Ready view.
-The button provides a link to the relier using the `redirect_uri` without extra OAuth parameters.

-#### Options
-* `always` shows the "Proceed" button in all cases - when the user confirms using the same browser or a different browser.
-* `none` (default).

-#### When to specify
-When the relier supports being linked to its `redirect_uri` without extra OAuth parameters.

 ## Firefox/Sync parameters

 #### When to specify